 Imagine going to wash your hands at work.
 The bathroom has been renovated with automatic soap dispensers.
 You place your hand under the dispenser, waiting for the soap.
 It doesn’t come.
 It must be broken.
 You try each soap dispenser and have the same problem.
-Strange that they all don’t work.
-Your colleague comes along and puts their hand under the dispenser before you can tell them they don’t work.
+Strange that they all do not work.
+Your colleague comes along and puts their hand under the dispenser before you can tell them they do not work.
 Except, it works for them.
 The difference?
 The colour of your skin.

 This example of an exclusive innovation went viral in 2015, when T.J.
 Fitzpatrick posted a video online of sinks at the Atlanta Marriott hotel.